mattermost/mattermost-developer-documentation/site/content/contribute/mobile/e2e/android.md

 sdkmanager "system-images;android-30;google_apis;x86"
 sdkmanager --licenses
 ```
-2. Create the emulator by `npm run e2e:android-create-emulator` at `/detox` folder.
-Android test requires emulator with the name of `detox_emu_api_30` and the script helps create it automatically.
+2. Create the emulator using `npm run e2e:android-create-emulator` from within the `/detox` folder.
+Android testing requires an emulator named `detox_emu_api_30` and the script helps to create it automatically.

 #### Test run in debug mode
 This is the typical flow for local development and test writing: